-Should I Allow Pets at My Short-Term Rental?
+Should You Allow Pets at Your Short-Term Rental?
+Pros and Cons of Pet-Friendly Airbnbs

-And if you’ve found your way here but have already made the decision to not allow pets at your property, we want to highlight a scenario we’ve seen many times before — guests violating the property rules and bringing along a pet anyways.
-Shockingly, in such cases, the host was held responsible for the damage and injury caused by the guest’s pet.
+And if you’ve already decided not to allow pets at your property, we want to highlight a scenario we’ve seen many times: guests violating the property rules and bringing a pet anyway.
+In such cases, the host was held responsible for the damage and injury caused by the guest’s pet.

 The Demand for Pet-Friendly Short-Term Rentals